 Looking back at my time with the ProviderTrust family, I have to chuckle at how scared I was to make this change and how nervous I was the first week.
 On my first day, I arrived at the office full of confidence and ready to get started on this new adventure but then they handed me my new 17 inch MacBook, and I started to panic.
 I have always thought of myself as relatively tech savvy, but at that exact minute I realized I was starting all over.
 I can laugh about it now, but I sure didn’t on that day.
 I had never used an Apple product before.
 Both of my children have iPhones and MacBooks but I was a traditional PC girl.
 So, within a few minutes I had texted both of my children and told them mom was going to need some tutoring and fast!
 Thankfully I have great kids and a great ProviderTrust team that never got annoyed with my silly questions.
 Now, I LOVE my computer and all the new communication tools that this young and innovative team uses.
 In my case that old saying, “Can’t teach an old dog new tricks” was wrong.
 I have learned all sorts of new tricks, and I can’t wait for more!

 I am also supported by an amazing marketing team that is helping build our Compliance Integrity Division.
 They are full of great ideas, positive support every day, and all around wonderful people.
-Who knew that in a few short months, I would be writing multiple blogs every month, participating in an OIG Roundtable, or co-presenting with members of the Office of Inspector General.
+Who knew that in a few short months, I would be writing multiple blogs every month, participating in an OIG Roundtable, be a guest on an SCCE podcast, or co-presenting with members of the Office of Inspector General.

 It is truly a privilege to be part of the ProviderTrust family!
 We are a growing company so come check us out.
 You too could be a part of this great ProviderTrust team!